-9.2 There are also regulations which require us to verify the identity of all new clients.
+9.2 The Money Laundering, Terrorist, Financing and Transfer of funds (information of payer) Regulation 2017 which require us to verify the identity of all new clients.
 Thus it is a condition of us accepting new instructions that upon request clients provide evidence to verify their identity, and where they live.

 9.3 Under these regulations we have to keep our records for at least 6 years.
 If you wish to have your file or papers we have to keep copies for which a charge will be made.

-9.4 Without the prior agreement of a partner we do not accept payments in cash of more than £500 or make payments in cash to any third parties.
+9.4 Without the prior agreement of a partner we do not accept payments in cash of more than £500 (or £1,000 if paying a bill) or make payments in cash to any third parties.

 10.1 We will be liable only to you and not to any third party.